vakokako/gnome-shell-extension-alt-tab-scroll-workaround/README.md

 - Chromium: [chromium#608246](https://bugs.chromium.org/p/chromium/issues/detail?id=608246)
 - Chromium: [chromium#807187](https://bugs.chromium.org/p/chromium/issues/detail?id=807187)

+## Usage

+### Installation from GNOME Extensions

+The extension can be found at the GNOME Extensions website: [Alt+Tab Scroll Workaround](https://extensions.gnome.org/extension/5282/alttab-scroll-workaround/).
+Just open the page, turn the extension on, and you're ready to go.

-## Installation
+### Installation from GitHub

+If, instead, you prefer to install from this repository, follow the next steps.

-Clone and enter this repository:
+Clone and enter the repository:
 ```
 git clone https://github.com/lucasresck/gnome-shell-extension-alt-tab-scroll-workaround.git
 cd gnome-shell-extension-alt-tab-scroll-workaround